Instructions to authors

-The maximum number of words per article, exclusive of tables, figures, references, and abstract, should be as follows: Original Contribution, 3,500; Practice of Epidemiology, 4,000; Review or Commentary, 4,000; HuGE Review, 5,000; Mini-Review, 2,000 (with no more than 1 figure or short table and 30 references); Special Article, 4,000; Systematic Reviews and Meta- and Pooled Analyses, 4,000; Epidemiology in History, 4,000; Invited Commentary, 2,000; Brief Original Contributions, 2,000 (with no more than 2 half-page tables and 40 references); Letter to the Editor, 500–600; and Research Letter, 1,000 (with no more than 1 figure or short table).
+The maximum number of words per article, exclusive of tables, figures, references, and abstract, should be as follows: Original Contribution, 3,500; Practice of Epidemiology, 4,000; Study Design, 4,000; Review or Commentary, 4,000; HuGE Review, 5,000; Mini-Review, 2,000 (with no more than 1 figure, 1 short table, and 30 references); Special Article, 4,000; Systematic Reviews and Meta- and Pooled Analyses, 4,000; Epidemiology in History, 4,000; Invited Commentary, 2,000; Brief Original Contributions, 2,000 (with no more than 2 half-page tables and 40 references); Book Reviews, 750–1,000; Letter to the Editor, 500–600; and Research Letter, 1,000 (with no more than 1 figure and 1 short table).
 An abstract should not exceed 200 words.
 As noted above, when a manuscript is submitted, authors must provide a word count for both the abstract and the text.
 Editors can request that authors shorten their papers further.
 Lengthy, encyclopedic tables should be avoided.

 TEXT FORMAT AND STYLE